Han Polman

 Johannes Marcellus Maria "Han" Polman (born 16 January 1963) is a Dutch politician of the Democrats 66 (D66) party.
-He has been the King's Commissioner of Zeeland since 1 March 2013.
+He served as King's Commissioner of Zeeland from 1 March 2013 until 16 September 2024.
 Previously he was Mayor of Bergen op Zoom and Noordwijkerhout.

 Biography

 Polman entered politics at a young age, he worked as a civil servant at the Ministry of the Interior and Kingdom Relations from 1986 until 2000, he was only twenty-three at the time.
 He served as a municipal councillor in The Hague from 12 April 1994 to 1 December 2001.
 He also served as Director of Welfare in Vlaardingen from 2000 to 1 December 2001, when he became Mayor of Noordwijkerhout (former municipality since 2019).
 Upon his appointment, he was the youngest mayor in the Netherlands, at the age of thirty-eight.
 In 2005 he left Noordwijkerhout when he was selected as Mayor of Bergen op Zoom.
 On 1 March 2013, he succeeded Karla Peijs as the Queen's Commissioner (from 30 April 2013: King's Commissioner) of Zeeland.

 Polman is married and has four children.